WHERE you retire may be as important as WHEN

 For pretty much as long as federal taxes have been collected, there has been a distinctively different and lower federal tax rate assessed to investment capital gains versus ordinary income.
 However, that is NOT true for states that charge a state income tax.
 Whether it’s out of ease, inefficiency or simply because they can get away with it, these states do not discern between earned income or capital gains.
 They simply apply the same state tax rate to ALL state income.
 As such, if your portfolio contains a significant amount of capital gains, know that states with high state income taxes may create a drain on your after-tax return.

+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
+You should discuss tax or legal matters with the appropriate professional.
 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Contributions to a traditional IRA may be tax-deductible depending on the taxpayer's income, tax-filing status, and other factors.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Links are being provided for information purposes only.
 Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
 Raymond James is not responsible for the content of any website or the collection or use of information regarding any website's users and/or members.